The Food & Beverage sector has been experiencing unprecedented worldwide growth over the past number of years, with no indication of slowing down.

 Food & Beverage facilities are subject to considerable wear and tear, with heavy machinery, rigorous cleaning procedures, chemical spills and high traffic all taking their toll on the flooring system.
-A lack of understanding about the different options for industrial flooring can lead to the wrong kind of floor being chosen, which can be an expensive mistake, when the costs of maintenance, repair and replacement are factored in.
+A lack of understanding about the different options for industrial flooring can lead to the wrong kind of floor being chosen, which can be an expensive mistake when the costs of maintenance, repair and replacement are factored in.

-Standard PU and Epoxy flooring needs to be replaced every 10 years, predominantly because it is difficult and often impossible to repair when damaged.
+Standard PU and Epoxy flooring need to be replaced every 10 years, predominantly because it is difficult and often impossible to repair when damaged.
 In contrast, PMMA resin flooring can be upgraded or repaired without having to remove the existing floor, dramatically increasing its longevity, with floors generally lasting 30 years or more.
 After repair, the flooring hardens to form a completely seamless surface once more, which can withstand heavy vehicle and foot traffic without lifting, cracking, fading or wearing.

 The PMMA flooring systems Pepsico installed over 20 years ago are still performing as well today as the day they were first laid.
-They continue exceed all health & safety requirements particularly from a slip-resistance and ease of cleaning perspective.
+They continue to exceed all health & safety requirements particularly from a slip-resistance and ease of cleaning perspective.

 Paving the way for safer operations